Refinitiv/Real-Time-SDK/Cpp-C/README.md

 **32 bit support**:

 CMake has build support for 32 bit platforms.
+This 32-bit support is available only for ETA core RSSL layer.

 Linux: Add "-DBUILD\_32\_BIT\_ETA=ON" to the cmake build